 Neutropenia presented clinically as:

 Neutropenia could mainly be described as recurrent bacterial infections that mostly affect the oral and pharyngeal mucosa and the patients present with mucosal ulcerations, fevers, and a history of past hospitalization due to the infections.

-Low levels of red blood cells and hemoglobin presented as headache, dizziness, palpitations, and fatigue, dyspnea, and chest pain.
+Low levels of red blood cells and hemoglobin presented as a headache, dizziness, palpitations, and fatigue, dyspnea, and chest pain.

 Thrombocytopenia is mostly presented by easy bruising, nosebleeds, mucosal bleeding, gingival bleeding, petechial rashes, and purpura ecchymosis.

 Investigations of Aplastic Anemia

-The work up of these patients focuses on establishment of the diagnosis and grading of the severity of the disease.
+The workup of these patients focuses on the establishment of the diagnosis and grading of the severity of the disease.
 Hemoglobin level estimation and a complete blood count are done to classify the severity of the disease, while bone marrow aspirate and biopsy is done to establish the diagnosis.